monazarghamipour/monazarghamipour.github.io/_pages/about.md

 I also received my Master’s degree in Meteorology in 2019.
 My Master’s thesis, titled "<i>Study of low-level wind field over Qeshm Island using the WRF model</i>" involved analyzing wind patterns to evaluate the potential for wind energy, in the region.
 These experiences have equipped me with a strong foundation in atmospheric modeling, data analysis, and research methodologies.
 Please see [Research tab](https://monazarghamipour.github.io/research/) for more details about my research background.

-I aim to pursue the following goals with a dedicated focus on **enhancing our society's resilience and adaptability in the face of a changing climate**:
+I aim to pursue the following goals with a dedicated focus on <i>enhancing our society's resilience and adaptability in the face of a changing climate</i>:

 1. **Studying Air Pollution and Climate Change:** Utilizing a combination of observational data and numerical models to enhance our understanding of air pollution and climate change.